 Our polyester ceiling insulation is durable, high quality can be exposed to hot temperatures (up to 160°C), non-irritant and rodent-resistant, and can last for over 50 years!
 It also has an insulation rating of R2.5 which automatically boosts your ceiling’s heat and cold absorption capacity up a notch.

 When you’re in need of a premium quality insulation for your Melbourne home, call ecoMaster, the leader in energy efficiency.
-We deliver polyester ceiling batts in Melbourne, Sydney, Brisbane, and Perth plus associated regional areas.
+We deliver polyester ceiling batts in Melbourne and Sydney.